John Wheeler-Bennett: Wheeler-Bennett and Pre-War Nazi Germany

 Wheeler-Bennett lived in Germany between 1927 and 1934 and witnessed at first-hand the final years of the Weimar Republic and the rise of Nazi Germany.
 During his time in Berlin, he became an unofficial agent and advisor to the British government on international events.
 He also enjoyed some success as a horse-breeder.

 In 1933, Wheeler-Bennett told the Royal Institute of International Affairs:

+Hitler, I am convinced, does not want a war.
+He is susceptible to reason in matters of foreign policy.
+He is greatly anxious to make Germany self-respecting and is himself anxious to be respectable.
+He may be described as the most moderate member of his party.

 Wheeler-Bennett abandoned this view after reading Mein Kampf, which caused him to recognize that Hitler had more radical goals.
 He published a biography of Generalfeldmarschall Paul von Hindenburg, and his book The Forgotten Peace was a study of the Treaty of Brest-Litovsk of 1918.

 In the years before the Second World War, Wheeler-Bennett befriended or was on speaking terms with a number of significant people in Europe.
 He had contact with John F Kennedy, Heinrich Brüning, Basil Liddell Hart, Franz von Papen, Lord Tweedsmuir, Carl Friedrich Goerdeler, Leon Trotsky, Hans von Seeckt, Max Hoffmann, Lewis Bernstein Namier, Benito Mussolini, Robert Bruce Lockhart, Karl Radek, Sir Robert Vansittart, Kurt von Schleicher, Isaiah Berlin, Tomáš Masaryk, Engelbert Dollfuss, the former Kaiser Wilhelm II, Adam von Trott zu Solz, Louis Barthou, Lord Lothian, Winston Churchill, and Edvard Beneš.

 After the war, Wheeler-Bennett was a critic of Appeasement, and ten years after the Munich Agreement he wrote a book condemning it.